 Make sure your branding is consistent across all your marketing channels, including your website, social media, email marketing, and any other platforms you're using.
 Your branding should be instantly recognizable to anyone who sees it.

 This is another area in which DAM can prove to be the main differentiator between success and failure.
 Solving the eCommerce digital asset management challenges is one of the main issues to overcome as your business grows and becomes more complex.

 While knowing that challenges such as these are common and to be expected, having the plan to address them allows you to keep growing your business without interruption.

 Offering excellent customer service is one of the best ways to build strong relationships with your customers.
-Make sure you're responsive to customer inquiries and complaints, and always go above and beyond to resolve any issues that may arise.
+Make use of an efficient business phone system and ensure you're responsive to customer inquiries and complaints.
+Always go above and beyond to resolve any issues that may arise.